 How to avoid headaches from amines

 Probiotic supplements do not contain amines.
-However, low-quality supplements can contain artificial coating, soy, wheat, gluten and other substances.
-For someone sensitive to any of these substances, it might be enough to trigger headaches.
+However, they can contain artificial coating, soy, wheat, gluten, and other substances that can trigger headaches.

-Interestingly, studies show that homemade fermented vegetables contain very low amounts of amines.
-Amounts are too low to cause a reaction in most people.
-The reason is that other kinds of bacteria are involved in the fermentation process at home than used by many commercial companies.
+Interestingly, studies indicate that homemade fermented vegetables generally contain very low amounts of amines, too low to cause headaches in most people.
+One reason seems to be that other kinds of bacteria are involved when fermenting at home compared to commercially fermented foods.
+A suitable starter culture prevents high levels of amines from developing.Reduced biogenic amine contents in sauerkraut (researchgate.net)Biogenic amine contents in sauerkraut – Academia.edu